halfbeep/revelry/README.md

-work in progree, bot to arb between on and off chain
+work in progress, bot to arb between on and off chain